The Last Days on Mars: Plot

 After several fights and escapes from the zombies through the habitat modules, mission psychologist Robert Irwin saves himself by trapping scientist Kim Aldrich in the hydroponics lab with one of the zombies.
 Rebecca Lane is also stabbed in the leg during the frantic escape to a rover.
 With their rover's power low, the survivors – Campbell, Irwin, and Lane – decide they must get to the other rover, which is still at the site of the fissure.
 Under the pretence of a scouting operation, Irwin steals the second rover and fails to persuade Campbell to abandon Lane, whom he states is infected.
 Irwin meanwhile conceals evidence of his own possible infection.

 While Campbell and Lane wait for the sun to rise and the solar-powered batteries to recharge, they discuss the nature of the zombies.
 Lane questions whether any human consciousness remains trapped in them.
 Campbell attempts to comfort her and falls asleep.
 When he awakens alone, Campbell realizes that Lane has fled into the desert, so he chases her.
 Lane, who knows she is likely to transform, fails to deter Campbell from following her.
 In desperation, she commits suicide by removing her helmet.
 After she dies, Lane reanimates and begs Campbell to destroy her.
 Campbell reluctantly complies.

 Campbell and Irwin separately converge on the Aurora lander, where the reanimated Aldrich kills the lander's crew.
 Petrovic and the other zombies appear desiccated and inert.
 An infected Irwin initiates a launch, which takes him and Campbell into orbit.
 Campbell kills Irwin and ejects the body and virulent blood droplets into the vacuum of space.
 In a message to mission control, Campbell says he does not have enough fuel for a rendezvous but that supplies aboard can last for months if they want to launch a rescue.
-He tells them that this might not be advisable as he could be infected, having gotten a drop of Irwin's infected blood on his face; if so he has just enough fuel for re-entry and a fast death.
+He tells them that this might not be advisable as he could be infected, having received a cut on his face during his tussle with Irwin; if so he has just enough fuel for re-entry and a fast death.
 Campbell concludes that it will take 15 minutes for the transmission to be received and will await their reply.
 He subsequently ends the communication, still floating alone in space.